yamilburgos/JS_JavaRISK/README.md

 - As a user, I like to be able to end my turn with the click of a button.
 - As a user, I like to restart and play the game again after winning or losing.
 - As a user, I like to be able to see the dice results for both players.
-- As a user, I like to know who's player turn is it right now.
+- As a user, I like to know whose player turn is it right now.

 ---

-### Wireframes

-??????????????
-Make a one player game where people down on their luck can lose all their money by guessing which card the computer will deal next!

----

 ### Unsolved Problems

-Managed to resolve all the problems that occured during Project development.
+Managed to resolve all the problems that occurred during Project development.
 Don't know if there's any underlining issues within the code (bugs and such).